 Prior to joining the Firm, Ms. Descovich was a corporate public and media relations manager in the Global Strategic Media Group at Weber Shandwick.
 In this role Ms. Descovich managed media relations strategies for Fortune 1000 clients by designing and implementing communications plans and managing issues relating to litigation, regulation, financial and market performance, personal finance and investment products.
 She also developed and executed strategic leadership transition plans and general media visibility plans for CEOs and other senior leaders and supported one of the largest U.S. initial public offerings in 2006.

-Ms. Descovich received her J.D. from New York Law School, cum laude, in 2013, where she served as the Editor in Chief of the New York Law School Law Review.
-She graduated with a B.A. in English and Economics from Dartmouth College in 2005.
+Ms. Descovich received her J.D. from New York Law School, cum laude, where she served as the Editor in Chief of the New York Law School Law Review, and her B.A. from Dartmouth College.